AptAmoeba/AptAmoeba/README.md

 -------

 ### > Vocational
-I'm currently a Security Engineer & Internal Pentester.
-I also do Malware Analysis/some Development, and Threat Detection Engineering.
+I'm currently a Security Engineer & Internal Pentester (both physcial and digital).
+I also do Malware Analysis/Development, and Threat Detection Engineering.

+I aspire to become a Red Teamer someday, and am very interested in both Malware Development, operations, and continuing physical pentesting.

 ### > Personal
 I'm a wannabe polymath and citizen scientist:
 - I do Microbiology research (particularly Protozoology topics/community Protist identification)